Staff

 With fluency in both Spanish and English, Randy is exceptionally skilled at connecting with diverse communities and effectively communicating narratives and messaging points to the public.

-Leila was born and raised in Diamond Bar, CA and comes from a Mexican, Persian, and Irish background.
-In her free time she enjoys attending concerts and music festivals and being outside by hiking, off-roading and camping with her friends and family.
+Leila was born and raised in Diamond Bar, CA and comes from a diverse Mexican, Persian, and Irish family.
+In her free time she enjoys attending concerts and music festivals and being outside by hiking, off-roading and camping with her friends, family, and fur-baby, Raider.

 Cruz Castillo is a part of the team’s external affairs, creating networks and building bridges with organizations, individuals, and the community.
 He helps coordinate and strategizes NHMC’s social media to serve Latinx and all POC best and promote all the team’s hard work.